yangzhangs/yangzhangs.github.io/_pages/about.md

 I like movie, music, and photography.

+**Our group are recruiting self-motivated PhD, Master and Undergraduate students.
+If interested, please feel free to drop me an email (yangzhang15[at]nudt.edu.cn).**

 ## News
 * 2025-09: I was awarded the ACM Changsha Rising Star (rank the 1st place).